mavinsi/runwin/README.md

 3. now run the install script ``sudo ./install.sh``

 ## 🏃 Execute & Using
-1. now just type ``runwin filename.extension``
+now just type ``runwin filename.extension``

-2. now if you followed all the steps correctly the file will be successfully executed on your windows
+if you followed all the steps correctly the file will be successfully executed on your windows